khartinger/mqtt4home/source_RasPi/m4hSms/README.md

 * `pubNum: ` Specifies whether the phone number and date+time should be specified in the payload for a received SMS in addition to the SMS text.
   Default: `false` (i.e. use only SMS text as payload).

+* `sub2: ` Base topic for commands to the GSM modem or SIM card.
+The total topic results from the base topic and the extension `/get` or `/set`, e.g. query of the program version:
+`mosquitto_pub -h 10.1.1.1 -t sms/cmd/get -m version`

+* `sub2ret: ` Topic for a response message after sending a command.

 * `smsStart: ` Send an SMS to the specified phone number when the program `m4hSms` has been started, e.g.
   `smsStart: +43..... program m4hSms started!`
   For each phone number a separate line must be used.